 On Just Maths, note this Guest Post, Maths in Science, which includes PowerPoints and worksheets from an INSET session for Mathematics and Science teachers.
 Also, note the Guide to Maths for Scientists from Pearson.

 The excellent Teachit Maths site has been recommended before on this blog, Teachit resources are also available for other subjects including Science.
 The generous subscription model options, like that for Mathematics includes free membership with access to all the pdf resources.
-Note the Maths Skills in Science resources, a search on Maths returns this collection.
+Note the Maths Skills in Science resources.

 From TES Resources, a Maths in Science Scheme of Learning is available; this resource looks very helpful, Maths skills are shown in scientific contexts.
 Written as a transition unit before beginning GCSE work.
 The aim of the scheme was to increase the confidence of the students in the areas of maths that were common to all three sciences.
 The author wrote the scheme after consultation with the maths department to guide as to when and how these areas were taught in their school.